Telephone numbers in China: Inner Mongolia – 47x 48x

 1 - Jiagedaqi and Songling are de facto under the administration of the Daxing'anlingPrefecture, uses 457.

 Area 5 – Eastern China Operating Center

 These are area codes for the provinces of Jiangsu, Shandong (predominantly), Anhui, Zhejiang and Fujian.

 Jiangsu – 51x 52x

 All telephone numbers are 8-digit in Jiangsu.

-1 - Changshu, Kunshan, Taicang, Wujiang and Zhangjiagang are formerly 520, abolished.
+1 - Changshu, Kunshan, Taicang, Wujiang and Zhangjiagang are formerly 520, abolished on 20 April 2002.

 Shandong – 53x 54x

 Anhui – 55x 56x

-1 - Formerly 565 for Chaohu prefectural city era (i.e. before 2011), later splitted as: Hefei's 551 for Juchao district (now county-level Chaohu) and Lujiang county, Wuhu's 553 for Wuwei and Shenxiang Town of He county (now part of Jiujiang district), and Ma'anshan's 555 for He county (except Shenxiang) and Hanshan county.
+1 - Formerly 565 for Chaohu prefectural city era (i.e. before 2011), later split as: Hefei's 551 for Juchao district (now county-level Chaohu) and Lujiang county, Wuhu's 553 for Wuwei and Shenxiang Town of He county (now part of Jiujiang district), and Ma'anshan's 555 for He county (except Shenxiang) and Hanshan county.

 2 - Split from Fuyang in 2000, no new area code allocated.

 Zhejiang – 57x 58x

 Fujian – 59x 50x

 1 - Kinmen, Matsu, and Wuchiu are under Taiwanese control, and hence use international calling code of +886.